Murder of Peter Weinberger: Aftermath

-Prior to the Weinberger case, the laws concerning federal intervention in kidnapping cases had been shaped by the Lindbergh kidnapping by Richard Hauptmann, who, like LaMarca, was executed after being convicted of the kidnapping and murder of a baby.
+Prior to the Weinberger case, the laws concerning federal intervention in kidnapping cases had been shaped by the Lindbergh kidnapping by Richard Hauptmann, who, like LaMarca, was executed after being convicted of the kidnapping and murder of an infant.
 Hauptmann's case had inspired the Federal Kidnapping Act, which, after amendments made in 1934, decreed that if a kidnapping victim was still missing after seven days, the FBI were allowed to presume that the victim had been trafficked across state lines and could therefore intervene as federal authorities.
 As a direct result of Peter Weinberger's kidnapping and murder, the Federal Kidnapping Act was amended in 1956 to allow the FBI to enter a kidnapping investigation after just 24 hours had passed.
 Later, in 1998, the Protection of Children from Sexual Predators Act would allow the FBI to become involved in kidnapping investigations prior to 24 hours passing.

 Angelo LaMarca's son, Vincent LaMarca, was 11 years old at the time of his father's execution.
-Vincent would later go on to become a police detective.
+Vincent would later become a police detective.
 In an interview after retiring from the police force, Vincent would state, "It was actually tougher being a kid, 9, 10 or 11 years old.
 You're going to school with kids who see your father's name on the front page of the papers every day.
 Let's just say kids can be a little bit cruel."
 Vincent also stated that his father's predicament inspired him to become a police officer, stating in another interview, "It tore me apart when he did this horrible thing.
 But it taught me a lifelong lesson about responsibility.
 And I became a cop so that no one could ever say one single bad thing about me [and so I could] restore the family name."

-Years later, in 1996, LaMarca's grandson, Joey, was implicated in a murder in Long Beach.
+Years later, in 1996, Vincent's son, Joey LaMarca, was implicated in a murder in Long Beach.
 After his arrest, Joey claimed that he was genetically predisposed to murder.
 The case, and Vincent's life as a whole, inspired the plot of the 2002 film City by the Sea.